-Inside: How to gain some perspective when all the hate-filled rhetoric overwhelms you – with help from a cat.
+Inside: How to gain some perspective when the hate-filled rhetoric overwhelms you – with a little help from a cat.

 Last week, I read a controversial post on Facebook, and even though my brain screamed, “Don’t do it!”
 I looked at the comments.
 The first one was so offensive I had to scroll down to find something to restore my faith in humanity.